 Can I drive someone else's car?

 Yes, using temporary car insurance is often a good option to ensure you are covered while borrowing someone else's car.
-Obviously you must have their permission, but temporary car insurance means you don't need to go change the car owner's policy, and, if something were to happen, you wouldn't impact their no claims discount.
+Obviously you must have their permission, but temporary car insurance means you don't need to change the car owner's policy, as they won't need to add you as a named driver on their insurance.

 MSE weekly email